 Pressing the hotkey with an arrow facing right will place a cheat crosshair on your screen.

-You’ll also find three fully-adjustable Gamer picture profiles, three gamma modes, a frame counter, and ‘HDR Effect’ which simulates HDR (High Dynamic Range), though the monitor cannot accept the HDR10 signal.
+You’ll also find three fully-adjustable Gamer picture profiles, three gamma modes, a frame counter, and ‘HDR Effect,’ which simulates HDR (High Dynamic Range).
+However, the monitor cannot accept the HDR10 signal.

 Design & Connectivity

 The design of the monitor is excellent, considering its budget-friendly price.
 The stand is sturdy and even offers height adjustment up to 130mm as well as -5°/20° tilt and +/- 30° swivel.
 You can also mount the screen (100x100mm VESA).

 Unlike the previous-generation monitors with 1800R curved VA panels, the CQ27G2 has a more aggressive 1500R curvature for added immersion.

 Still, since it’s only a 27″ sized display, the curvature is not particularly noticeable, but it’s a nice touch.

 The monitor has a matte anti-glare screen coating, which eliminates reflections, but doesn’t make the picture appear grainy; the chassis is 3-side borderless, and there’s a cable management hole.